Learning Support in the Prep School

 Estelle Shilton-Heath: BA (Hons), PGCE, TESOL

-Estelle joined the College this academic year (2017-18), and has brought a wealth of experience and huge enthusiasm with her.
+Estelle joined the College in 2017, and has brought a wealth of experience and huge enthusiasm with her.
 She supports pupils within core subject lessons in the Senior School and also provides some one to one sessions for individual pupils, reinforcing in-class learning and developing basic skills.

 Louise Vandenburg: SEN TA